 The “Dream Team” conversation after the screening showcased the creative synergy between us all in our common goal to restore and pay tribute to Lucia Joyce, the artist and dancer at “full capacity”.
 What a fantastic night honouring Lucia Joyce in a wonderful venue dedicated to her father who said of Lucia to Karl Jung that she was “an innovator not yet understood”.
 Hopefully our film invites an understanding of Lucia Joyce’s unique creative genius which was, unfortunately for her, far ahead of its time.

-Early the next morning (Friday, October 25th), I returned to collect our tray of glasses and other items (oh, the glamour!), debris of the MoLI Special Event, before legging it down to Limerick where “TRUE NORTH: Paud Mulrooney’s Irish-Canadian Adventures in Super 8′ was screening in a programme called ‘For the Cause’ at 3.20pm, in the Belltable in the Richard Harris International Film Festival.
+Early the next morning (Friday, October 25th), I returned to collect our tray of glasses (kindly lent to us in the spirit of STEAM from UCD Neuroscience), and other items (oh, the glamour!), debris of the MoLI Special Event, before legging it down to Limerick where “TRUE NORTH: Paud Mulrooney’s Irish-Canadian Adventures in Super 8′ was screening in a programme called ‘For the Cause’ at 3.20pm, at the Belltable in the Richard Harris International Film Festival.

-I did make it down in the nick of time, and really enjoyed the next couple of days of screenings, events, encounters with interesting filmie folk, and – lo and behold – being nominated for two awards!
+I made it down in the nick of time, and really enjoyed the next couple of days of screenings, events, encounters with interesting filmie folk, and – lo and behold – being nominated for two awards!
 Thank-you RHIFF 2019!

 The nominations, and the glamorous black-tie awards ceremony on Sunday night a la the Oscars (which I hadn’t originally intended staying for) were the icing on the cake.
 I must say I feel very inspired and encouraged by all the positive feedback I have received for the work over the past week.